What is ChexSystems?

 - Violation of any banking rules and regulations

-This is by no means an exhaustive list, and ChexSystems may include your closed bank account for another reason other than what is listed here.
-Each time you have an account closed for one of the reasons listed above, ChexSystems keeps track of it in their database.
+This is by no means an exhaustive list.
+ChexSystems may include your closed account for another reason besides what is listed here.
+Each time you have a deposit account closed for one of the reasons listed above, ChexSystems keeps track of it in their database.

-The information stays on file for five full years from the date the account was closed.
+ChexSystems keeps the information on file for up to five years from the date the bank account was closed.
 This may seem similar to a credit score, but ChexSystems is an entirely different scoring process.

-ChexSystems scoring ranges between 100 and 899.
-The higher the score the better.
-Interestingly, you can have a poor ChexSystems rating while having a perfectly fine credit score, and vice versa.
+Your ChexSystems Consumer Score ranges between 100 and 899.
+The higher the score, the better.
+Interestingly, you can have a poor ChexSystems rating while having an excellent credit score, and vice versa.

 They’re completely different measures of your financial history, with the information being used in very different situations.

 See also: How Long Do You Stay in ChexSystems?